 - Improved physical mobility: Excess skin can cause discomfort and make it difficult to move around.
 Body contouring surgery can help to improve mobility and reduce pain.

 - Improved overall health: Removing excess skin can also help to improve overall health, as it can reduce the risk of skin infections and rashes caused by trapped moisture.

-- Enhancement of aesthetic appearance: body contouring surgery can help to enhance the aesthetic appearance of the body, and can help individuals to feel more comfortable and confident in their own skin.
+- Enhancement of aesthetic appearance: Body contouring surgery can help enhance the aesthetic appearance of the body and help individuals feel more comfortable and confident in their own skin.

 It’s important to note that body contouring surgery is not a substitute for weight loss, and it is not a guaranteed solution for weight loss.
 It’s important to consult with a qualified and experienced plastic surgeon to discuss individual circumstances and whether or not the surgery is appropriate.